theobald-software/helpcenter.theobald-software.github.io/includes/setup/update.md

 !!! warning
 	**Warning!
 Data loss.**<br>
-    System updates or changes can restrict software functionalities and this may lead to data loss.
+    System updates or changes can restrict software functionalities and this may lead to data loss. <br>
     Create a backup of the directory: `{{ installationDir }}\config` at regular intervals.

 {% elif page.meta.product == "xtract-for-alteryx" %}